-All the Independent Directors of the Company have given declarations and confirmed thatthey meet the criteria of Independence as provided under Section 149(6) of the Act andRegulation 16(1)(b) of the Listing Regulations and that they are not aware of anycircumstance or situation which exist or may be reasonably anticipated that could impairor impact their ability to discharge their duties with an objective independent judgmentand without any external influence.
+All the Independent Directors of the Company have given declarations and confirmed thatthey meet the criteria of Independence as provided under Section 149(6) of the Act andRegulation 16(1)(b) of the SEBI Listing Regulations and that they are not aware of anycircumstance or situation which exist or may be reasonably anticipated that could impairor impact their ability to discharge their duties with an objective independent judgmentand without any external influence.
 The Independent Directors of the Company areregistered in the Independent Directors data bank maintained by the IICA and unlessexempted have also passed the online proficiency self-assessment test conducted by IICA.

 The Independent Directors in a separate meeting carried out the evaluation of theperformance of the Chairman of the Company considering the views of Executive andNon-Executive Directors the performance of the NonIndependent Directors and the Board asa whole and also assessed the quality quantity and timeliness of flow of informationbetween the Company Management and the Board that is necessary for the Board toeffectively and reasonably perform their duties.